baijum/service-binding-documentation/docs/getting-started/quick-start.md

 ## Connecting the application to the database

-**Explanations about how one would do without Service binding.**
-Suppose the Service
-Binding operator is not present.
+Suppose the Service Binding operator is not present.
 In that case, the application's admin needs to extract all the configuration details and create a Secret resource and expose it to the application through volume mount in Kubernetes.
+The steps would be something like this:

+1. Identify the required values for connecting the application to the database
+2. Locate the resources where the values are present
+3. Take the values from different resources and create a Secret resource
+4. Mount the Secret resource into the application
+5. Depending on the application requirement the values should be exposed as env var or file.

 In this quick start, we are going to leverage Service Binding as a way to easily and safely connect the application to the database service.
 In order to do that, we'll need to create a Service Binding ressource which will trigger the Service Binding Operator to inject the binding metadatas into the application.

 1. Create the ServiceBinding custom resource to inject the bindings:

+The `.spec` has two sections, the first one is a list of service resurces (`.spec.services`) and the second one is the `.spec.application`.
+The services resources points to backing service resources.
+How the values are exposed from service resources are explained [Exposing binding data](../exposing-binding-data/intro-expose-binding) section.
+In the below ServiceBinding resource, there are two service resources, one custom resource and another Secret resource.
+This is required as the values required for database connectivity is distributed in these two resources.
+The application points to a `Deployment` or any similar resource with an embedded `PodSpec`.
+The mappings has extra mappings required for connectity.

 ```yaml
 apiVersion: binding.operators.coreos.com/v1alpha1